AU Ahmed

-AU Ahmed Bangladesh Nationalist Party politician.
+AU Ahmed is a Bangladesh Nationalist Party politician.
 He was elected a member of parliament for Bagerhat-3 in February 1996.

 Career

 Prafulla Kumar Mandal was elected to parliament for Bagerhat-3 as a Bangladesh Nationalist Party candidate in the 15 February 1996 Bangladeshi general election.

-He was defeated from Bagerhat-3 constituency on 12 June 1996 on the nomination of Bangladesh Nationalist Party.
+He was defeated in the Bagerhat-3 constituency on 12 June 1996 on the nomination of the Bangladesh Nationalist Party.